What is Acceleration due to Gravity?

 - As depth increases, the value of acceleration due to gravity (g) falls.

-- The value of g is more at equator and less at poles.
+- The value of g is more at poles and less at the equator.